hetida/hetida-designer/docs/adapter_system/blob_storage_adapter.md

 ## Configuration

-This section explains how to make blob storage available for the blob storage adapter via the default docker-compose setup.
+This section explains how to make blob storage available via the blob storage adapter for the default docker-compose setup.

 ### Mounting the adapter hierarchy configuration

-The blob storage adapter is built into the runtime and needs to know which hierarchy of sinks and sources to offer in the adapter dialog.
-This is configured via a file named `blob_storage_adapter_hierarchy.json` which needs to be mounted into the runtime service by adding the line in your docker compose file:
+The blob storage adapter offers resources from blob storage in a hierarchical structure.
+This hierarchy is defined in a file named `blob_storage_adapter_hierarchy.json` which needs to be available to the runtime service and is loaded at startup.
+E.g. a demo hierarchy can be mounted in the docker-compose setup as follows:
 ```yaml
   hetida-designer-runtime:
     ...